The President and his deputies offer their condolences to the Emir of Kuwait on the death of Sheikh Ali Abdullah Al-Salem

-His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him”, sent a cable of condolences to his brother, His Highness Sheikh Meshal Al-Ahmad Al-Jaber Al-Sabah, Emir of the sisterly State of Kuwait, in which he expressed his sincere condolences and sincere sympathy on the death of Sheikh Ali Abdullah Al-Salem Al-Mubarak Al-Sabah.
+His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, “may God protect him”, sent a cable of condolences to his brother, His Highness Sheikh Meshal Al-Ahmad Al-Jaber Al-Sabah, Emir of the sisterly State of Kuwait, in which he expressed his sincere condolences and sincere sympathy on the death of Sheikh Ali Abdullah Al-Salem Al-Mubarak Al-Sabah..

 #President #deputies #offer #condolences #Emir #Kuwait #death #Sheikh #Ali #Abdullah #AlSalem